sous-chefs/java/README.md

 - `url`: path to tarball, .tar.gz is currently supported
 - `checksum`: SHA256 checksum, not used for security but avoid redownloading the archive on each chef-client run
 - `app_home`: the default for installations of this type of application, for example, `/usr/lib/tomcat/default`.
-If your application is not set to the default, it will be placed at the same level in the directory hierarchy but the directory name will be `app_root/extracted_directory_name + "_alt"`
 - `app_home_mode`: file mode for app_home, is an integer
 - `bin_cmds`: array of binary commands that should be symlinked to `/usr/bin`, examples are mvn, java, javac, etc. These cmds must be in the `bin` subdirectory of the extracted folder.
 Will be ignored if this `java_oracle_install` is not the default
 - `owner`: owner of extracted directory, set to "root" by default